wangziqi2013/wangziqi2013.github.io/_posts/2019-09-11-ooo-commit-processors.markdown

 the checkpoint commits, because otherwise, if the checkpoint is rolled back, the memory state will be inconsistent with the processor state.

+A checkpoint commits When: (1) the reference counter of a checkpoint reaches zero; (2) the checkpoint is at the head of the queue (i.e. oldest uncommitted checkopint), and (3) it is not the only checkpoint in the queue.
+We commit the current checkpoint simply by releasing the buffer entry.
+In addition, stores are released to the store buffer since the checkpoint can never be rolled back.
+Physical registers that are renamed (i.e. whose "future free" bits are set in the current checkpoint) by the current checkpoint can also be released.
+This, however, can be tricky, because the current rename map may have already changed as the pipeline keeps decoding new instructions for later checkpoints.
+One way of doing this is to postpone physical register release to the commit point of the next checkpoint, since the next checkpoint stores "future free" bits when it becomes the youngest checkpoint, at which point these "future free" bits encode the set of registers that are renamed in the current checkpoint.